t0kt0ckus/libsusrv/README.md

 To make both the native shared library and the Java API available, one have to:
 - build a suitable JAR archive, for example using the provided `make.sh` script
-- copy `libsusrv.jar` to the `libs` directory of the Android application (this actual location depends upon the development tools chain)
+- copy this file (`libsusrv.jar`) to the `libs` directory of the Android application (this actual location depends upon the development tools chain)

 The Java API package is `org.openmarl.susrv`.